 Each week, I have a basket with carrots, eggplants, zucchini, potatoes …etc …

-Year ago, I bought a "POTIMARRON".
+Year ago, I bought a "potimarron".

+I don't know if the english word exists.
 It's a kind of pumpkin but smaller, with a sweet hazel taste.

+I mean, for the first time, I bought it to eat it !
 I used to buy it just for decoration.

-For me, it seems to help to cross over the beginning of fall, the lost of summer …etc ..;
+It reminds me Halloween, even if we don't celebrate it really, in France.
+But for me, it seems to help to cross over the beginning of fall, the lost of summer.
+It’s a step between summer and Christmas.

-About ten years, in France, we tried to celebrate Halloween.
+For several years, in France, we tried to celebrate Halloween.
 But it never really had success.

 The commercial part was more important than the culture and festive part.
 And it failed.